What Are the Symptoms of Tarsal Tunnel Syndrome?

 The tarsal tunnel is a narrow space located on the side of the ankle, near the ankle bones.
 Inside of the tarsal tunnel are arteries, veins, tendons, and nerves, including the posterior tibial nerve.
 Tarsal tunnel syndrome occurs when the posterior tibial nerve becomes compressed or squeezed.
 The symptoms of tarsal tunnel syndrome include tingling, burning, or electrical shock sensations, numbness, and pain along the inside of the ankle and the bottom of the foot.
 Symptoms can appear suddenly, and are often brought on or worsened by overuse of the foot.
 Left untreated, tarsal tunnel syndrome can progress and lead to permanent nerve damage.
 If you are experiencing any symptoms of tarsal tunnel syndrome, it is recommended that you see a podiatrist for diagnosis and treatment.

 Tarsal tunnel syndrome can be very uncomfortable to live with.
-If you are experiencing tarsal tunnel syndrome, contact one of our podiatrists of Foot & Ankle Specialists of Nevada.
-Our Doctors can provide the care you need to keep you pain-free and on your feet.
+If you are experiencing tarsal tunnel syndrome, contact Anthony Ricciardi Jr., DPM of Foot & Ankle Specialists of Nevada.
+Our Doctor can provide the care you need to keep you pain-free and on your feet.

 Tarsal Tunnel Syndrome

 Tarsal tunnel syndrome, which can also be called tibial nerve dysfunction, is an uncommon condition of misfiring peripheral nerves in the foot.
 The tibial nerve is the peripheral nerve in the leg responsible for sensation and movement of the foot and calf muscles.
 In tarsal tunnel syndrome, the tibial nerve is damaged, causing problems with movement and feeling in the foot of the affected leg.